corndog2000/Arduino_Serial_Touchscreen_Tester/README.md

 For use with Adafruit 2.8 TFT Touch Shield for Arduino (https://www.adafruit.com/product/1947).

 Make sure you install the "Required Libraries" otherwise the build will fail.
 You can still open "Arduino_Serial_Touchscreen_Tester.ino" in the normal Arduino IDE and use the code fine, the Visual Micro plugin is not required.

+The "Release" and "Debug" builds were build for ATmega2560/Arduino Mega 2560.